HaikunXu/Indicators/README.md

 # Indicators
-Stock status indicators for tropical tunas in the eastern Pacific Ocean
+Stock status indicators for tropical tunas in the eastern Pacific Ocean (EPO)